anaschen29/AC-18.Tetra/README.md

 # AC-18.Tetra
-Python files for the TETRA project.
+Files for the TETRA project.

 This code was developped throughout the 18.Tetra project, an undergraduate research project regarding tetrahedra led by Prof. Poonen at MIT.